godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

 - [Rendering and shaders](#rendering-and-shaders)
 - [XR](#xr)

-### New in Beta 1!
+### New since Dev 5
+For those who have been following our development snapshots closely, you may be familiar with a number of the highlights in this post which were already covered in previous articles ([dev 1](/article/dev-snapshot-godot-4-5-dev-1), [dev 2](/article/dev-snapshot-godot-4-5-dev-1), [dev 3](/article/dev-snapshot-godot-4-5-dev-1), [dev 4](/article/dev-snapshot-godot-4-5-dev-1), and [dev 5](/article/dev-snapshot-godot-4-5-dev-1)).

+But as for [previous feature releases](/article/dev-snapshot-godot-4-4-beta-1/#new-in-beta-1), a lot of major features have managed to squeeze in right before the feature freeze!
+Those weren't covered in previous articles, so we'll start by an overview of the main changes added between 4.5 dev 5 and beta 1.
+The rest of this article will let users new to 4.5 get an overview of the most exciting changes coming in 4.5.

-Much like our [4.4 beta 1 blog post](/article/dev-snapshot-godot-4-4-beta-1/#new-in-beta-1), we have many new features to showcase that managed to squeeze in before the feature freeze!
-Similarly, most of these are somewhat experimental compared to the more traditional highlights later on in the article, so please let us know if any issues are encountered.
+Given the recency of those last minute merges, most of them are somewhat experimental compared to the more traditional highlights later on in the article, so please let us know if any issues are encountered.

 #### Stencil support for spatial materials
 With a PR in the making for nearly 2 years [GH-80710](https://github.com/godotengine/godot/pull/80710), [apples](https://github.com/apples) has brought a long-awaited stencil support to Godot!
 This new shader functionality is supported on all of our rendering backends, and will allow our users to perform entirely new techniques with the power of **depth**.